Co-charted with UK version by Love Affair.

 #9 in UK in 1974 when it was rereleased.

-Mac Gayden aka Mack Gayden (this song is registered under both names at BMI).
+Mac Gayden has also been known as Mack Gayden (Everlasting Love is listed under both names at BMI).

 Similar title but not the same song as